What if your neighbor’s tree falls on your house, or your fence? What about if your tree falls on a neighbors fence or property?

-In most cases, homeowners’ insurance will cover tree damage to your home if you cut down a tree and it falls on your house.
-This is because the damage is considered to be an “act of God,” meaning that it was caused by a natural force beyond your control.
+If the tree falls on it’s own, the damage is considered to be an “act of God,” meaning that it was caused by a natural force beyond your control.
 However, there are some exceptions to this rule.
-For example, if you cut down a tree that was obviously diseased or rotting, your insurance company may not cover the damage if the tree falls on your house.
+For example, if you cut down a tree that was obviously diseased or rotting, your insurance company may not cover the damage if the tree falls on your house, or your neighbor’s house.

 Here are some things to keep in mind about homeowners’ insurance coverage for fallen trees: